se7t/disney-plus-react/README.md

 In the project's root directory create a `.env.development.local` file with the following content:
 ```
-// Input the values from your firebase config
+// Input the values from your project's Firebase SDK snippet

 REACT_APP_FIREBASE_API_KEY=
 REACT_APP_FIREBASE_AUTH_DOMAIN=